miket7f/miket7f.github.io/pages/E Power Management.md

 Linear regulators are commonly favored for their affordability, simplicity, and reliability, making them popular for many applications.
 However, in scenarios requiring high currents and optimal efficiency, a superior alternative emerges the switching regulator.

 #### Switching Regulator
 The switching regulator also steps down the voltage.
 However, it also increases the current.
 Therefore, the output power is approximately equal to the input power.
-The converter achieves this internally by a circuit featuring a transistor, a capacitor, and an inductor.
+The converter achieves this internally by a circuit featuring a transistor, capacitors, an inductor, and a diode.
 The transistor switches the input on and off repetitively.
 The on-duration increases or decreases according to the current needed on the converter output.

 A capacitor smoothens the voltage, while an inductor smoothens the current.
-As a result, the switch converter has a way higher power efficiency than a linear voltage regulator, often going above 90 percent.
+The switch converter has a way higher power efficiency than a linear voltage regulator, often going above 90 percent.

 Switching Regulators are divided into three sub-categories:
 Buck converters, Boost converters, and Buck-Boost converters.